Kotlin/dokka/docs/topics/dokkatoo-migration.md

     plugins {
         id("org.jetbrains.dokka")
     }

+    dokka {
+    // The shared configuration goes here
+    }
     ```

+   You need to add the shared Dokka [configuration](#adjust-configuration-options) common to all subprojects within the `dokka {}` block.
-   In the code above, you don't need to specify a Dokka version.
-The version is set in `buildSrc/build.gradle.kts`
+   Also, you don't need to specify a Dokka version.
+The version is already set in the `buildSrc/build.gradle.kts` file.

-6. Apply the Dokka convention plugin to your modules (subprojects).
-Add the convention plugin to each subproject's
+6. Apply the Dokka convention plugin across your modules (subprojects) by adding it to each subproject's
    `build.gradle.kts` file:

     ```kotlin